Turn on POP or IMAP access to connect to another account

-After you turn on POP access and allow Outlook Web App to access your account, you are ready to set up a connection to your Gmail account.
-For instructions on how to do this, see Connect to another email account.
+After you turn on POP access and allow Outlook Web App to access your account, you're ready to set up a connection to your Gmail account.
+For instructions about how to do this, see Connect to another email account.

 Yahoo!
 Mail Plus, Comcast, AOL

-These services give you POP access automatically and they don't support IMAP access.
+These services—Yahoo!
+Mail Plus, Comcast, and AOL—give you POP access automatically.
+None support IMAP access.

 Outlook Web App supports IMAP access for most services, except Gmail.
 With IMAP access, your folders and mail items within those folders are downloaded to Outlook Web App the same way you see them in your other account.
 If your other account allows IMAP access, make sure that IMAP access is turned on before you connect to the account.